emmerge/rockup/README.md

     "name": "app2.mydomain.com",
     "username": "mylogin",
     "services": [
-      { "name": "myapp1", "env": { "PORT": 8081 } },
+      { "name": "myapp1", "settingsPath": "./alternate1.settings.json", "env": { "PORT": 8081 } },
-      { "name": "myapp2", "env": { "PORT": 8082 } }
+      { "name": "myapp2", "settingsPath": "./alternate2.settings.json", "env": { "PORT": 8082 } }
     ]
   }
 ]
 ```

+### hooks

+_(Work in progress)_

+Specify scripts that will be execute a key moments in the build and deploy process.
+These can be useful for moving prerequisite code around or housecleaning your build
+machine before and after.

+* **preBuild** Run prior to invoking `meteor build` to build the app bundle
+* **postBuild** Run immediately following bundle creation
+* **preDeploy** Run prior to connecting to hosts and deploying
+* **postDeploy** Run immediately after completion of deployment

+Note that **postBuild** and **preDeploy** are -- for most users -- the same slice of time,
+but some developers may choose to build and bundle the application in a custom fashion,
+and provide a path to the bundle to calls to `rock deploy`.
+Users with this use case are
+given the **preDeploy** hook for any preparation they need prior to deployment.

-### deploy
+### Verification

-*This section is optional.* Specify deploy-specific configurations.

-* **pingService** Boolean.
-When set, RockUp will ping the specified PORT
-  to ensure your application is up and bound.
-Default is false, which falls
-  back to using the `service status` mechanism on machine to verify deploy.
-* **pingWait** Number of seconds to wait after restart before attempting to
-  ping the service port.

-## Prepare Hosts
+You can use the `rock info` command to view the details and vet your rockup file.
+This command will verify local paths to your application, Meteor settings, and other
+files exist and are accurate.
+It will also display to you the configuration variables
+each service will receive, and highlight features of your environment.

+This can be an invaluable tool when making changes to your environment's configuration
+which will make sure your changes are valid.

+The `--detail` (or `-d`) flag will output the compiled JSON rockup file, which includes
+the full definitions with values from `defaults` injected where needed.
+This can be
+useful for debugging configuration quirks.

+## Installing On Host Servers

 Once your environment is well-described in a rockup.json file, you will want
 to prepare your host servers to receive deployments:

-`rock prepare production`
+`rock prep production`

 This command logs onto your host servers and prepares app service directories
 that will receive code pushes, store configuration, and serve bundled versions